AswinSiranjeevi/Sentiment-Analysis/README.md

 ## 📁 Files

-- `Trump_Sentiment_analysis.ipynb`: The full notebook with all preprocessing, analysis, and plots.
+- `Sentiment_analysis.ipynb`: The full notebook with all preprocessing, analysis, and plots.

 ## 🚀 How to Run